xiranwang7/My-Website/index.md

 ## About Me

 Hi, there!
-My name is Xiran([_my resumé_](https://github.com/xiranwang7/My-Website/raw/master/XiranWang_Resume_.pdf)) ).
+My name is Xiran.
 Welcome to my website.
 I would like to share some of my interesting projects and little things about data analytics with you.

 I just graduated from M.S. in Statsitics program at [University of South Carolina](https://sc.edu/) in May, 2020 and I gained my B.S. in Statistics from the same school in May, 2018.
-Yasss, _GAMECOCKS_ forever!!
+Currently, I am a Data Scientist Intern at [Apollo Education Group - University of Phoenix](https://www.linkedin.com/school/university-of-phoenix/).
+Our team is responsible for developing advanced decision technologies, analytical methods and tools for the management, planning, and optimization of the University operations, strategies and student learning.
+To know more about my professional facts, check out my [resumé](https://github.com/xiranwang7/My-Website/raw/master/XiranWang_Resume_.pdf).

 I am enthusiastic about analyzing data and telling stories behind numbers.
 Statistical modeling and programming are my favorite part in data analysis process.
 Especially, I am specialized at regression analysis and classification problems.